theory/justatheory/content/post/postgres/extension-preloading.md

 type: post
 ---

-Recently I've been trying to figure out when a Postgres extension module should be preloaded.
-By "extension module" I mea, shared libraries provided or used by extensions to Postgres, whether [`LOAD`]able modules or `CREATE EXTENSION` extensions written in C or [pgrx].
-By "preloaded" I mean under what conditions should it be added to one of the [Shared Library Preloading] variables, especially `shared_preload_libraries`.
+Recently I've been trying to figure out when a Postgres extension shared libraries should be preloaded.
+By "shared libraries" I mean libraries provided or used by extensions to Postgres, whether [`LOAD`]able libraries or `CREATE EXTENSION` extension libraries written in C or [pgrx].
+By "preloaded" I mean under what conditions should they be added to one of the [Shared Library Preloading] variables, especially `shared_preload_libraries`.

 The answer, it turns out, comes very much down to the extension type.
 Read on for details.